Grandparent as teacher! Create learning fun on video chats.

 Finding “the stuffies.”

-I firmly believe that kids who regularly communicate on video chatting learn to use their words more effectively.
+I firmly believe kids who regularly communicate on video chatting learn to use their words more effectively.
 They have to!
 Here’s an example:

 Using videos to teach.